To create a step-by-step online marketing plan in 2018, here are 14 ecommerce strategies for high-paced growth:

 - Outline financial projections

-Without a comprehensive and detailed marketing strategy, too much is left to chance.
+Without a detailed and well-planned online marketing strategy, too much is left to chance.

 When you rely on “hope based marketing” you’re at very high risk of losing money, time, and traction because nothing is strategic and everything is reactive.

 As the old adage states, “A failure to plan is a plan to fail.”

 Keep reading to unearth all 14 ecommerce marketing strategies …

 But, if you’d like to learn first-hand how they fit together into a high-growth online funnel, then join us for a two-part webinar event.

 Six Shopify Plus Partners will guide us through a holistic approach to customer acquisition and retention.

 March 6th & 7th at 1 pm ET, 10 am PT

 Now, onto the strategy …